applebuddy/TOEIC-Speaking-Study/README.md

 - I'm sorry, but that information is incorrect.
 The orchestra concert is scheduled for Tuesday, November 1st. it will start at 7PM.

 ## Q10

+april에 release 되는 상품 들이 뭐에요?

+- there are two mobile phones.
+First U3 will be released on the 3rd, and Royal 07 comes out on the 16th.
+Also, we are going to release a tablet PC called WindPad 4 on the 34rd.
+These are all the products to be released in April

 I work with Tommy Owen.
 Can you tell me what he is in charge of during the meeting?